Other schools talk about cooking. We cook.

-Your all inclusive and affordable tuition of $12,900.00 features our one-of-a-kind advanced Culinary Arts Program including pastry and wine training, real world business application, ServSafe ® Certification, field trips, all text books, knife kit, uniform, and required class materials.
+Your all inclusive and affordable tuition covers our one-of-a-kind advanced Culinary Arts Program including: pastry and wine training, real world business application, ServSafe ® Certification, field trips, all text books, knife kit, uniform, and required class materials.

 Culinary Arts & Wine Certificate

 Upon successful completion of the Program, graduates receive a Certificate of Culinary Arts & Wine from the school and are expected to possess the knowledge and skills required to start at an entry level position in culinary arts or wine.